Annie the Musical is back in the West End, directed by Nikolai Foster and starring Miranda Hart. Here is five reasons why you need to see it:

 5. Nikolai Foster’s production: in the wrong hands, Annie the musical could be in danger of becoming overly sentimental – but thankfully this production doesn’t; opting to keep it light and surrounded by moments of poignancy that are never overplayed.

 Annie is currently booking at the Piccadilly Theatre until January 2018.
-To book tickets visit: Ticketmaster.co.uk, ATG Tickets, Discount Theatre.com, See Tickets.com, Last Minute.com, Theatre Tickets Direct.co.uk, Love Theatre.com, Theatre People.com and UK Tickets.co.uk.
+To book tickets visit: Ticketmaster.co.uk, ATG Tickets, Discount Theatre.com, See Tickets.com, Last Minute.com, Theatre Tickets Direct.co.uk, Love Theatre.com and Theatre People.com.